We are a small group of passionate and dedicated animal rescuers who live in the city of Patras in Greece.

 We are a founding member of the PanHellenic Animal Welfare Federation (PFO) and we have been members of the Board for 2 years.
 Via PFO we promote the voluntary work in the region of Achaia while we participate in collective activities regarding legislation improvement , elimination of animal abuse and neglect across the country and communication with the authorities in both Greece as well as abroad.

 The ongoing financial crisis has deeply affected ASCA.
-Most of our volunteers have lost their jobs or their income has been reduced significantly.
+Many of our volunteers have lost their jobs or their income has been reduced significantly.
 As ASCA relies solely in private funds, our rescue work has become even more difficult.
 Not only we lack the funds to continue our work, but we do have difficulties in supporting the rescued animals who are already under our care.